 Operating hours: 10:00am to 10:00pm, daily

 Operating hours: 10:30am to 9:30pm, daily

 Busan is truly a gem that offers a unique blend of traditions, nature and modernity that is bound to captivate any visitor.
-I hope this guide will give you a taste of what this charming coastal city has to offer and inspires you to plan your own trip to Busan soon!
+I hope this guide will give you a taste of what this charming coastal city has to offer and inspire you to plan your own trip to Busan soon.